ngokhoa1202/cs-note/computer-network/application-layer/World Wide Web.md

 #application-layer #client-server #computer-network #web
 # Web architecture
 - The web is a layered architecture from client to network infrastructure:
 	- Client Layer (The Web):
 		- HTML: Document structure and content.
 		- CSS: Styling and presentation
-		- Javascript: Client-side logic and interactivity
+		- JavaScript: Client-side logic and interactivity
 		- Web APIs: Browser interfaces (DOM, Fetch, etc.)
 	- Application Layer:
 		- HTTP: Application protocol for web communication